python-cmd2/cmd2/docs/settingchanges.rst

 Several aspects of a ``cmd2`` application's behavior can be controlled simply by setting attributes of ``App``.
+A parameter can also be changed at runtime by the user *if* its name is included in the dictionary ``app.settable``.
 (To define your own user-settable parameters, see :ref:`parameters`)

 Case-insensitivity